TomHuynhSG/code-base-summarizer-llm/README.md

 ```

 The tool will automatically detect which PDF processing libraries are available and use the best option.
 If you see a message like "Docling not found.
 PDF scanning will be limited," you can install Docling to enable enhanced PDF processing capabilities.

+### Word Document Processing

+The tool now supports scanning Microsoft Word documents:

+*   **`.docx` files:** Text is extracted using the `mammoth` library, which is specifically designed for converting `.docx` documents to plain text.
+This library is included as a project dependency.
+*   **`.doc` files (Legacy Word Format):** Text is extracted using the `textract` library.
+This library is also included as a project dependency.
+    *   **Important Note for `.doc` files:** `textract` often relies on external command-line tools to process older `.doc` files.
+You may need to install `antiword` or `catdoc` on your system.
+        *   On macOS (using Homebrew): `brew install antiword`
+        *   On Debian/Ubuntu: `sudo apt-get install antiword` or `sudo apt-get install catdoc`
+        *   If text extraction from `.doc` files fails or returns an error, please ensure one of these helper tools is installed and accessible in your system's PATH.

+The necessary Node.js libraries (`mammoth` and `textract`) are listed in `package.json` and will be installed automatically when you run `npm install` in the project directory.

 ## 🗺️ Future Enhancements / Roadmap